mwmd/aem-author-collab/README.md

 # Live Authoring Collaboration for AEM Sites

 This project is an extension for the Adobe Experience Manager Sites platform.
-It enhances the AEM Author environment to support live collaboration of content editors, providing both security during concurrent editing as well as additional features for real-time interaction.
+It enhances the AEM Author environment to support live collaboration of content editors, providing both protection during concurrent editing as well as additional features for live interaction.

 ## Features